How to Make Sauerkraut with Homegrown Red Cabbage

 Centuries before refrigeration, people of early cultures needed a way to preserve their harvest.
-Sauerkraut is the result of an ancient method of food preservation dating back to the Romans, who fermented cabbage and turnips in salt.
-This process was lost during the fall of the Roman Empire, but China reintroduced it to Europe in the 13th century.1 Now, centuries later, fermentation is still a popular way to preserve.
+Sauerkraut comes from an ancient method of food preservation developed by early Romans, who fermented cabbage and turnips in salt.
+This process was lost during the fall of the Roman Empire, but China reintroduced it to Europe in the 1200s.1 Now, centuries later, preserving foods by fermentation is growing in popularity.

 In cool climates, harvest cabbage at maturity and store it in a root cellar or refrigerator.
 In warm climates, even as far north as North Carolina, cabbage can be left in the garden unprotected and harvested, as needed, throughout winter.3 To harvest cabbage, firmly grasp the head and twist.